Skip to main content

 A day out with Northern is never dull, even if the weather is!
 Whether you're looking for a family day out when the weather is miserable, something to do with the kids during a rainy half term, or a city break in the North on the train, we've got you covered.

-Pack your umbrella, put your big coat on, and prepare to make your way through the list of the best things to do in the North on a rainy day in some of our great destinations!
+Pack your umbrella, put your big coat on, and prepare to make your way through our list of the best things to do on a rainy day in the North of England.

 A trip to York is worth it, no matter the weather.
 There are plenty of things to do in York on a rainy day, with lots of indoor activities for all the family.